Machine Learning-based Denoising of Surface Solar Irradiance simulated with Monte Carlo Ray Tracing: Results

 \subsection{Importance of auxiliary variables}

 To understand the contribution of the auxiliary variables, we retrained various models with only a selection of the input features (Figure \ref{auxvar_plot}).
 Interestingly, the algorithms denoising direct irradiance do not improve when including auxiliary variables alongside the noisy direct irradiance (Figure \ref{auxvar_plot}a).
-Apparently, the noisy direct irradiance field contains sufficient information regarding locations of cloud shadows and magnitude of direct incoming radiation in sunlit areas, making additional information on cloud locations and solar angles redundant.
+Apparently, the noisy direct irradiance field contains sufficient information regarding locations of cloud shadows and magnitude of direct incoming radiation in sunlit areas, making the additional information on cloud locations and solar angles redundant.

-When using only the liquid water path (LWP) and solar angles as input and excluding noisy irradiance (hence 0 spp), the algorithm does not perform well for direct irradiance.
-On the other hand, predicting diffuse irradiance with only the LWP and solar angles is remarkably accurate (Figure \ref{auxvar_plot}b).
+Using only the liquid water path (LWP) and solar angles as input and excluding noisy irradiance (hence 0 spp) deteriorates the accuracy of the denoiser, although performance might be improved by adding more cloud information such as top and base heights as direct radiation is mostly a geometric problem.
+Predicting diffuse irradiance with only the LWP and solar angles is remarkably accurate (Figure \ref{auxvar_plot}b).
 Using this approach, there would be no need to generate noisy irradiance fields, which would greatly reduce computational costs.
 However, the bias of this algorithm is larger ($\mathrm{\overline{ME}}=0.36$, $\mathrm{\sigma_{ME}}=2.99$ W m$^{-2}$) than for algorithms including noisy irradiance (e.g. using only 1 spp diffuse irradiance as input: $\mathrm{\overline{ME}}=-0.09$, $\mathrm{\sigma_{ME}}=0.32$ W m$^{-2}$).
 Also, the algorithm using only LWP and solar angles as input is likely highly overfitted to irradiance patterns associated with shallow cumulus clouds.